qix/phorms/README.md

     // Send out an email, the $data['email'] field was required and validated already mail($data['email'], 'Hi '.($data['firstname'] ?: 'there'), $body);

-    print 'We have sent you an email.';
+    // Choose to exit here, although a 303 redirect is recommended (Post-Redirect-Get pattern) print 'We have sent you an email.';
     exit(0);
   }